executablebooks/github-activity/README.md

 * If you do not explicitly pass an access token to `github-activity`, it will search for an environment variable called `GITHUB_ACCESS_TOKEN`.
 If it finds this variable, it will use this in the API calls to GitHub.

+## How does this tool define contributions in the reports?

+GitHub Activity tries to automatically determine the unique list of contributors within a given window of time.
+There are many ways to define this, and there isn't necessarily a "correct" method out there.

+We try to balance the two extremes of "anybody who shows up is recognized as contributing" and "nobody is recognized as contributing".
+We've chosen a few rules that try to reflect sustained engagement in issues/PRs, or contributions in the form of help in *others'* issues or contributing code.

+Here are the rules we follow for finding a list of contributors within a time window.
+A contributor is anyone who has:

+* Had their PR merged in that window
+* Commented on >= 2 issues that weren't theirs
+* Commented >= 6 times on any one issue

+We'd love feedback on whether this is a good set of rules to use.